American Distinguished Dissertation Awards

 Nomination Procedure

-SGPS will accept one nomination per graduate program.
+SGPS will accept one nomination per graduate program or graduate Faculty.
 Please ensure that the candidate is aware of their nomination for the award.

 Submitting Nominations to SGPS

-The deadline for submissions to SGPS is Thursday, May 18, 2023.
-Please send the complete nomination file (single PDF) electronically to pmenzies@uwo.ca.
+The deadline for submissions to SGPS is Friday, May 16, 2025.
+Please send the complete nomination file (single PDF) electronically to Alli McDonald (amcdon72@uwo.ca).

 SGPS will consider all nominations received by the May deadline and forward one nomination for each competition category to the CGS National Office by the annual deadline.
 Successful candidates will be notified directly by CGS.